 Prayer: Lord, we do trust you, help us trust you more and better.
 You are absolutely trustworthy.
 Take away our doubts and help us overcome our practical unbelief.
 Help us to prove that we trust you by replacing anxiety with prayer and thanksgiving, presenting our requests to you.

 3. I am helped.
 Notice, as we recognize who Christ is (#1 above) and trust Him (#2 above), He befriends and boosts us; heals and helps us; rescues and retrieves us; saves, sanctifies, supports, and sustains us.
 A soldier wrote to Robert E. Lee: “I knew that wherever I was that you thought of me, and if I got in a tight place you would come, if you were alive.”
 Jesus is the Friend who sticks closer than a brother, who is risen, never to die again, and who gives us mercy and grace to help us in our time of need.
 We are always on His mind and the past, present, and future belong to Christ our Commander-in-Chief, so how can we panic?

-Prayer: Lord, our help comes from you, the Maker of heaven and earth.
+Prayer: Lord, our help comes from you, the Maker and Master of heaven and earth.
 Help us run to you first, not last.
 Help us not to try our own way first, only turning to you as the last resort.
 That doesn’t honor you and it hurts us.
-Help us not to be foolish and get it all backwards.
+Help us not to be foolish and get it backwards.

 4. My heart leaps for joy.
-When I remember how many times the Lord heard me and delivered me from my troubles, I am genuinely cheered.
+When I remember how many times the Lord has heard me and delivered me from my troubles, I am genuinely cheered.
 When I recall how He has come close when I’ve been brokenhearted and saved me when I was crushed in spirit, I really do rejoice.
 So I must never forget all His benefits or take my Lord for granted.
 Forgetting Jesus’ goodness causes my gladness to shrivel; remembering His kindness to me swells my joy.